..By Jack Portman —..February 2023

 On 30 January 2023 Welsh Climate Change Minister Julie James (Assembly Member for Swansea West) announced that a new £50 million National Empty Homes Grant Scheme would be implemented in Wales, to run over the next two years.
-The scheme will make grants available to owners or prospective owners of empty homes, to allow them to remove safety hazards, increase the homes energy efficiency and otherwise make the properties habitable.
+The scheme will make grants available to owners or prospective owners of empty homes to allow them to remove safety hazards, increase energy efficiency, and take steps to make the properties habitable.

 According to a Welsh Government press release, grants of up to £25,000 for homeowners and prospective homeowners, registered social landlords, local authorities, and community housing groups will be accessible provided the property in question has been registered with the local authority as an empty property for a period of at least one year prior to the beginning of any works funded through the scheme.
 After the works are completed, grant recipients must occupy the property for at least 5 years.